 Sign 1: Sweaty Palms.
 This the early indicator that things are getting to you.
 Blood pressure rises, stress sets in and suddenly you’re sweating more than normal.
 Other physical symptoms include things you might normally associate with a mild panic attack, such as heart palpitations, shortening of breath and the feeling of being constricted or confined in a small place.

 Sign 2: Loss of concentration.
-Unhelpfully, one of the first thing your brain does as it enters overwhelm is start to abandon all the strategies and habits that you’ve put in place to deal with situations like these.
-I have no idea why our biology is wired to employ ‘Panic!’ as a coping mechanism, though I’m sure it harks back to the Fight or Flight mechanisms, involves caves, clubs, woolly mammoths and wotnot and can probably be explained by someone with a Psychology degree.
+Unhelpfully, one of the first things your brain does as it enters overwhelm starts to abandon all the strategies and habits that you’ve put in place to deal with situations like these.
+I have no idea why our biology is wired to employ ‘Panic!’ as a coping mechanism, though I’m sure it harks back to the Fight or Flight mechanisms, involves caves, clubs, woolly mammoths and what not and can probably be explained by someone with a Psychology degree.
 Regardless, as soon as you notice yourself abandoning your task lists, schedules, email processing rules etc. you know you’re in trouble.

 Sign 3: Irrational thought.
 With all this adrenaline sloshing about your system, your brain tends to get a bit giddy and rational thought takes a bit of a back seat.
 The effects of this range from general feelings of helplessness about stuff you would normally breeze through, experiencing moments where your mind just goes blank, or simply denial about how much of what you need to achieve is actually possible.